 What about revisions?

 I supply a first draft, then ask for your feedback, followed by up to two rounds of revisions.
 I prepare a clear scope of work for each project and rarely find that clients need more than two rounds of revisions.
-In the unlikely case that they are, we’ll look at why and if we agree, discuss a small additional fee.

 What are your payment terms?